5 Football shooting drills for this season

 b.
 The running player receives the ball and shoots to goal in only two touches.

 - a.
 As soon as the running player completes a shot, the player in station 3 kicks a lofted pass aiming at the head of the shooting player.

 Repeat the progression for about 5 minutes and change serving players in stations 2 and 3 to allow them to practice.

-I hope you find these drills useful.
-If you like these shooting drills, please share them with your friends.
-If you know other exercises or have any questions, leave a comment below.
+I hope you find these football shooting drills useful.
+If you like them, please share this post with your friends.
+You can find more fun exercises in our drills section.